 Wills play an important role in everybody’s life.
 This is because they provide a type of reassurance.
 The person making the will is assured that his estate will go to the right person.
 The will is a written agreement and makes an individual aware that how the property is going to be distributed.

-Overseas property will refers to a will which is made in a particular country and covers property located in other country.
+Overseas property will refers to a will which is made in a particular country and covers property located in another country.
 An executioner has to be chosen by the person making the will.
-An executioner is an individual who is the one dealing with property of the deceased.
+An executioner is an individual who is the one dealing with the property of the deceased.

-Till a few years back, clients were asked to create a separate will in the nation there assets were situated in.
+Until a few years ago, clients were asked to create a separate will in the nation their assets were situated.
 The basic reason for this was that different countries have different succession rules.

-All this summarizes to the fact that if you hold a property in EU and possess a British passport, then the will apply to properties in UK.
+All this summarizes to the fact that if you hold a property in EU and possess a British passport, then the will apply to properties in the UK.

 Assets are basically distinguished as two-liquid and fixed.
 The movable asset such as cash, money etc. are counted as liquid and the immovable ones such as land, building etc. are counted as the fixed assets.
 Let’s take an example.